 We anticipate most students will be part-time; time to completion will vary by student.
-The program can be completed in 1 year of part-time study (6-credit hours/semester for 2 semesters (depending upon course offerings, the elective course may also be taken during a winter or summer session).
+The program can be completed in 1 year of part-time study (6-credit hours/semester for 1 semester; 3 credit hours for 1 semester; and 3 credit hours during a winter or summer session).
 Though, students may take three to four years for program completion.
 There are no full-time residency requirements.

-Table 3.
-Course Sequencing (Part-Time)
+Sossion Course 1able 3.
+Course Sequencing (Part-11me)

-Session Course Format Semester 1 EVAL 770: Quantitative methods and analysis EVAL 771: Qualitative methods and analysis Two 7 week courses Semester 2 EVAL 781: Mixed Methods Research Elective Choice Two 7 week courses determine if he or she is making satisfactory progress through the program.
+Session Course Format Semester 1 EVAL 680: Foundations of Evaluation EVAL 615: Research Design and Methods Two 7 week courses Semester 2 Elective Choice One 7 week course Winter/ Summer 1 EVAL 755: Evaluation Models and Management 4-5 weeks determine if he or she is making satisfactory progress through the program.
 Students who are not making satisfactory progress will be placed on academic probation for one semester.
 If performance has not improved by the end of the probation semester, the student may be terminated from the program.
 A minimum average of B (GPA of 3.0) is required for successful completion of the program.